mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > **Editor's note:** the list of terms below will almost certainly grow in size as the specification matures.

+> **Note to the Reader:** the meaning of the terms "congestion control" and "rate adaptation" in the IETF community have evolved over the decades since "slow start" and "congestion avoidance" were added as mandatory to implement in TCP, in {{Section 4.2.2.15 of ?RFC1122}}.
+At that time, "congestion control" usually referred to "achieving network stability" ({{VJMK88}}), by protecting the network from senders who continue to transmit packets that exceed the ability of the network to carry them, even after packet loss occurs (called "congestion collapse").

+> "Rate adaptation" more commonly referred to strategies intended to guide senders on when to send "the next packet", so that one-way delays along the network path remain minimal.

+> As more and more general-purpose "congestion control" algorithms focused on avoiding "bufferbloat", as described in {{nested-CC}}, the difference between "congestion control" and "rate adaptation" has blurred in IETF community discussions.

+> In this document, these terms are used with the meanings listed below, with the recognition that not all the references in this document use these terms in the same way.

 The following terms are used:

 Congestion Control: